gabrielsoltz/metahub/README.md

 # Run with Python

 **MetaHub** is a Python3 program.
-You need to have Python3 installed in your system and the required python modules described in the file `requirements.txt`.
+You need to have Python3 installed in your system and the required Python modules described in the file `requirements.txt`.

 Requirements can be installed in your system manually (using pip3) or using a Python virtual environment (suggested method).

 ## Run it using Python Virtual Environment

-1. Clone the repository: `git clone git@github.com:gabrielsoltz/metahub.git`
+1. Clone the repository: `git clone git@github.com:gabrielsoltz/meta hub.git`
 2. Change to repostiory dir: `cd metahub`
-3. Create a virtual environment for this project: `python3 -m venv venv/metahub`
+3. Create a virtual environment for this project: `python3 -m venv venv/meta hub`
-4. Activate the virtual environment you just created: `source venv/metahub/bin/activate`
+4. Activate the virtual environment you just created: `source venv/meta hub/bin/activate`
-5. Install metahub requirements: `pip3 install -r requirements.txt`
+5. Install meta hub requirements: `pip3 install -r requirements.txt`
 6. Run: `./metahub -h`
 7. Deactivate your virtual environment after you finish with: `deactivate`

-Next time you only need steps 4 and 6 to use the program.
+Next time, you only need steps 4 and 6 to use the program.

 Alternatively, you can run this tool using Docker.